Free from Violence – First Action Plan 2018–2021; and building the capacity of diverse communities

 - The Free from violence Strategy provides a framework for delivering primary prevention initiatives that address the gendered drivers of family violence and violence against women.

 - The Free from violence First Action Plan 2018-2021 contains 33 key actions to guide better policies, programs, and services that meet the needs of their targeted communities and will support better outcomes for all Victorians.
-Of the 33 actions, 24 actions have been acquitted and nine are on-track to be acquitted by the end of June 2021.
+Of the 33 actions, 26 actions have been acquitted and the remaining seven are on-track to be acquitted.

 - This significant activity is building a stronger, more capable specialist prevention sector, strengthening our understanding of the intersectional drivers of family violence and what works to prevent it, and is already resulting in widespread community awareness and engagement in key campaigns to prevent violence against women.